-Kidding aside, these chocolate bars taste like bars of sugar with brown food coloring and it doesn’t seem to be made with love at all–the irony.
-So, if you decide to partake in this romantic holiday, I’ve put together a couple of recipes that you can make for your loved ones.
+It may be tempting to just grab some chocolate bars, but these taste like bars of sugar with brown food coloring and it doesn’t seem to be made with love at all–the irony.
+So, if you decide to partake in a romantic at-home holiday, I’ve put together a couple of recipes that you can make for your loved ones.
 Most of these are vegan and are guaranteed to taste good (Unless you mess it up!).

 Vegan and Gluten-Free Chocolate Truffles